AustinPriesel-Skillable/DPAI-170-accagntcaifrntr/Spectra-cloudslice/Labguides/Usecase 02/Usecase02.md

     ![](https://raw.githubusercontent.com/technofocus-pte/accagntcaifrntr/refs/heads/main/Spectra-cloudslice/Labguides/Usecase%2002/media/image32.png)

-9. Run the az login command, copy the displayed authentication code, and complete the sign-in process in your browser to authenticate your environment.
+9. Run `az login`, copy the displayed authentication code, and complete the sign-in process in your browser to authenticate your environment.